mjanki/BestAndroidMvvmTemplate/README.md

 private var taskRepoNetworkMapper = TaskRepoNetworkMapper() private var errorNetworkRepoNetworkMapper = ErrorNetworkRepoNetworkMapper()
 ```
-* If you want to observe or get something from your data sources you can have a `private` property that will hold the retrieved values then you can have a `public` method that will map that property or properties to the **Repository** models than emit to the **ViewModel**. `allTasks` is a good example, here we have a `private` property:
+* If you want to observe or get something from your data sources you can have a `private` property that will hold the retrieved values then you can have a `public` method that will map that property to the **Repository**'s models then emit to the **ViewModel**. `allTasks` is a good example, here we have a `private` property:
 ```kotlin
 private lateinit var allTasks: Flowable<List<TaskDatabaseEntity>>
 ```